BadVertex/badvertex.github.io/_posts/2019/2019-04-21-6-tips-for-digital-nomads-working-remotely.md

 For me, what worked really well was to start the day early then take some time off during the middle of the day to go to the gym, beach, for a hike, etc. Doing these things with daylight gave me a lot more energy to finish the things I was working on earlier in the day.

 If you're a freelancer, consultant or working in-house; I can highly recommend living as a digital nomad, if only for a short time.
 With internet access being everywhere, more and more companies are opening up to the possibility of their employers doing this.

+What are your takeaways from working as a digital nomad?
+Please share your experiences in the comments below.
 Have a safe journey!